lejodev/expenses-app/README.md

 - It's necessary to have docker installed on your machine

 - Once on the project root.
 Type
-`docker build -t expenses-app`
+`docker build -t expenses-app-image .`

 - Once you have the Docker image on your local.
-Type  `docker run -d expenses-app`.
+Type  `docker run -d --name expenses-app-container -p 3001:3000 expenses-app`

 - Then.
-You can run your this project on `http://localhost:3000`
+You can run your this project on `http://localhost:3001`

 ## Run locally with IDE